Recreating Responsibly this Memorial Day Weekend

 "If you're going into the backcountry, just make sure to tell people where you're going and dress in layers," Hirsch said.

-And follow the rules of the roa; there will be a lot of people traveling this weekend.
+And follow the rules of the road; there will be a lot of people traveling this weekend.

 "We want everybody to go out and enjoy the weekend," Hirsch said.
 "But we want everybody to be safe and have a good time while doing it."